jpeddicord/cse560/Assembler/README.txt

 Getting Started
 ---------------

-To get started, you may want to copy files from this disc or archive to a local folder.
+To get started, you should copy files from this disc or archive to a local folder.
 For information, please see the full Getting Started guide in doc/html/index.html or online at files.codechunk.net/560-doc/html.